kragen/derctuo/transaction-per-call.md

 between lock acquisitions is actually okay.)
 To be computable, this analysis must be conservative, so in case of doubt, it will delay your transaction until it can guarantee that it will be able to succeed.
-In the limit, pessimistic concurrency reduces to no concurrency: acquiring a global system lock, as in Noether and other traditional event-loop systems like Monte, Tcl/Tk, Twisted Python, asyncore, or JS.
+In the limit, pessimistic synchronization reduces to no synchronization: acquiring a global system lock, as in Noether and other traditional event-loop systems like Monte, Tcl/Tk, Twisted Python, asyncore, or JS.

-This kind of static analysis is generally infeasible (for the transactional system to do, at least) in the context where pessimistic concurrency is most appealing: that of interoperation with external non-transactional systems, or systems that otherwise cannot fulfill a commitment to roll back changes.
-So pessimistic concurrency tends to suffer deadlocks from time to time, even though this is theoretically avoidable.
+This kind of static analysis is generally infeasible (for the transactional system to do, at least) in the context where pessimistic synchronization is most appealing: that of interoperation with external non-transactional systems, or systems that otherwise cannot fulfill a commitment to roll back changes.
+So pessimistic synchronization tends to suffer deadlocks from time to time, even though this is theoretically avoidable.

-Aside from the deadlock issue, pessimistic concurrency suffers from an efficiency problem in the multicore era (which, for transaction systems, began with VAXclusters).
+Aside from the deadlock issue, pessimistic synchronization suffers from an efficiency problem in the multicore era (which, for transaction systems, began with VAXclusters).
 If your limiting resource is CPU cycles, then to guarantee *efficient* progress, then *pessimistic*